TheRealEmissions/uoy-eng1-2/README.md

 Create a new layer where the collisions will occur.
 Edit a tileset and select a pixel that you do not use and add a property called blocked and place this pixel where you want collisions to occur and where the play can't go.
 For transitions edit a tileset and select a different pixel that you don't use and add a property called transition and give it a value of the file path of where you want the transition to take you.

+# Tests

+The testing part of this code is derived from [TomGrill's libGDX Testing Skeleton](https://github.com/TomGrill/gdx-testing).

 # Website